ncatlab/nlab-content/pages/19869.md

 ### Equality rules

-We have primitive rules asserting that equality of terms and types are both reflexive, transitive, and symmetric.
+We have primitive rules asserting that equality of terms and types are both reflexive, transitive, and symmetric, and moreover that equality of terms is invariant under equality of types.

-(TODO)
+TODO.

 ### Constant rules